spookysalsa/medermade.github.io/week-1/1-think-about-time/my_reflection.md

 * What is your overall plan for Phase 0 time management?

-ANSWER: I want to figure out what allows me to work efficiently and what does not.
+ANSWER: I want to figure out what allows me to work efficiently and what does not..